-Ryan Haines is a trombonist, composer, clinician, and brass teacher who moved back to Arizona in 2010.
-He is currently a Faculty Associate at Arizona State University teaching Jazz Trombone and he was the interim Director of Jazz Studies at Northern Arizona University from 2011-2012.
+Ryan Haines is a trombonist, composer, clinician, and brass teacher currently living in Dallas Texas.
+He is an Adjunct Instructor at UT Arlington, teaching Jazz Trombone and Jazz Trombone Combo.
+In recent years, he was an Adjunct Instructor in Jazz Trombone at the University of North Texas and Arizona State University, as well interim Director of Jazz Studies at Northern Arizona University from 2011-2012.
 A former student of Tom Ervin and Roy Main, he has a Bachelors Degree in Trombone Performance from the University of Arizona and a Masters Degree in Information Technology Management from Webster University.

 During his 20-year career with the United States Air Force, Ryan was the lead trombonist, Musical Director, Producer, and Chief Arranger for the Falconaires Jazz Ensemble based at the United States Air Force Academy (USAFA) in Colorado Springs, Colorado.